Stream Processing Concepts in Confluent Cloud for Apache Flink

 SELECT sessionId, COUNT(*) FROM clicks GROUP BY sessionId;

-The sessionId attribute is used as a grouping key and the continuous query maintains a count for each sessionId it observes.
-The sessionId attribute is evolving over time and sessionId values are only active until the session ends, i.e., for a limited period of time.
-However, the continuous query cannot know about this property of sessionId and expects that every sessionId value can occur at any point of time.
+The continuous query uses the sessionId attribute as a grouping key and maintains a count for each sessionId it observes.
+The sessionId attribute evolves over time and sessionId values are only active until the session ends, that is, for a limited period of time.
+However, the continuous query cannot know about this property of sessionId and expects that every sessionId value can occur at any point in time.
 It maintains a count for each observed sessionId value.
-Consequently, the total state size of the query is continuously growing as more and more sessionId values are observed.
+Consequently, the total state size of the query continuously grows as the query observes more sessionId values.

 Flink implements many techniques from the Dataflow Model.
 The following articles provide a good introduction to event time and watermark strategies.